-To make water safe to drink in an emergency, the most reliable method is to bring it to a rolling boil for at least one minute.
+To make water safe to drink at home in an emergency, the most reliable method is to bring it to a rolling boil for at least one minute.
 If you cannot boil it, use purification tablets or a certified filter, and always start from the clearest water you can find.
 Sweden's Agency for Civil Defence (MCF, formerly MSB) recommends every household be able to manage at least one week on its own, and water is the first thing to secure.
-Here is how to treat it safely.
+Here is how to purify water safely, at home and on the move.

 Reviewed by Oskar Bjork, defence engineer (Swedish Armed Forces) and adviser to Kapsel.
 Last updated 2026-06-23.